 Most businesses start by focusing on those customers who are actively looking for something you might have - using store signage, product packaging, Google search, and more.
 But focusing just on converting a customer who is already on the verge of buying a product will only get you so far.
 Simply being present when someone walks by your café or when they search online is a great step, but why are they there in the first place, and what are their predispositions as they enter that final step?
 What is the light bulb going off in their heads that sparks purchase, that says your brand and product fit into their world?

-Now you are talking about market x-factors – customer worldview, ideology, and culture.
+Now you are talking about new market x-factors – customer worldview, customer ideology, and customer culture.
 It can sound a bit ethereal and disconnected from your day-to-day work.
-It can even sound like you’re treading on dangerous ground because worldview and ideology can seem so personal, even political.
+It can even sound like you’re treading on dangerous ground because “worldview” and “ideology” can seem so personal, even political.
 Yet these customer attributes sit at the highest level of market insight.
 These attributes are why your customers have their attitudes, which ultimately drive the purchase behaviors you need to grow your business.

 Let’s start by settling on some basic definitions.
 We need something simple and accessible and not full of academic jargon or loaded with political rhetoric.
-Liberalism and conservatism are dealt with in detail in the second section of this book, where we form a foundation for understanding how customers think based on research in social anthropology.
+Liberalism and conservatism are dealt with in detail later in the book where we form a foundation for understanding how customers think based on research.
 To understand conservative and liberal customers, we need to think about conservatism and liberalism as two different worldviews.

 While the idea of worldview can seem pretty simple and straightforward, it is also a profound way to think about your customers.
 It represents their very conception of reality, which will vary from customer to customer.
 To a customer, a worldview is factual, even though different customers will have distinctly different worldviews and think about different sets of facts.
 What is true to a customer is more often a matter of perception and social convention.

 Beyond the study of worldview and ideology is understanding customer culture.
 Culture, defined broadly, is the sum of a group’s ideas, beliefs, values, and knowledge – the manifestation of one group’s worldview.
 Your customers operate within different cultures that manifest their worldview in the form of buying or not buying your product or services.
-Therefore, how your company and its products and communications align with customer culture becomes a source of opportunity.
+Therefore, how your company and its products and communications align with customer culture becomes a source of growth opportunity and efficiency.

 Evaluating how your customers think - with regard to worldview, ideology, and culture - requires stepping outside of it, to look at customers as having different visions.
 Metacognition is a term used to describe thinking about thinking - the act of pondering how you think about things.
 This book is about meta-market cognition - the act of pondering how your market thinks.